Hong Kong leader Carrie Lam faces public in dialogue session | DW | 26.09.2019

 Details of the meeting

-The meeting is set to take place at an indoor sports stadium on Hong Kong Island, not far from government headquarters.
+The meeting took place in a British colonial-era indoor sports stadium on Hong Kong Island, not far from government headquarters.

-Local media reported that police would be kept to a minimum of 3,000 officers on standby, equipped with pepper spray and tear gas, and that nearby schools and stores planned to close early in case of unrest.
+Local media reported that police were kept to a minimum of 3,000 officers on standby, equipped with pepper spray and tear gas, and that nearby schools and stores closed early in case of unrest.

 Lam currently holds the lowest approval ratings of any post-handover leader in Hong Kong.